MultiSafepay/docs/content/developer/general/generic-gateways.md

     - /integrations/multisafepay-gateway/
     - /integrations/generic-gateways/
 ---
-Some of our ready-made integrations use a generic gateway, which redirects customers from your webshop checkout to a MultiSafepay payment page displaying your selected payment methods.
+Some of our ready-made integrations use a generic gateway, which redirects customers from your webshop checkout to a [payment page](/payment-pages/) displaying your selected payment methods.
 You can specify which methods to include, and how to display their logos on the page.

 Generic gateways support: